 6. Develop Your Brand Identity-

 To build your venture into a successful business it is must that you build your brand identity.
-Here are 5 must have items to create a brand identity for a photography business-
+Here are 5 must-have items to create a brand identity for a photography business-

 a.
-Logo- Logos are heart and soul of a venture trying to create its brand identity.
+Logo- Photography Logos are heart and soul of a venture trying to create its brand identity.
 Your logo would be everywhere from your website to your photos to your business card.
 Therefore, have a professionally designed logo that you can showcase everywhere.

 b.
-Business Card- You meet someone, you discuss work and the person tells you that they would call you later.
+Business Card- You meet someone, you discuss work and the person tell you that they would call you later.
 To ensure that the person remembers you and has your contact detail, you must hand them your business card.